Astronaut828/SE2_IdeaBox/README.md

-# 🏗 IdeaBox - A decentralized platform for creators to sell digital content and subscription services
+# 🏗 IdeaBox (WIP)

+A platform for creators to sell digital content and subscription services payment via USDC and Credit Card, built on [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2).

 ## 📚 Documentation Links